 Us (2019) Director: Jordan Peele

-Us is the follow-up to Peele’s celebrated contemporary horror film Get Out released in 2017.
-It stars Lupita N’yong’o, a Kenyan American actress.
-Us tells the story of Adelaide Wilson and her family on vacation in Santa Cruz, CA when they are mysteriously attacked by a group of Doppelgängers – a pseudo-German word for people who look identical.
+Us is the follow-up to Jordan Peele’s celebrated contemporary horror film Get Out released in 2017.
+It stars Lupita N’yong’o, a Kenyan American actress who plays Adelaide Wilson, a woman whose family goes on vacation to Santa Cruz, CA when they are mysteriously attacked by a group of Doppelgängers – a pseudo-German word for people who look identical.
 The film plays on all manner of old Germanic lore of evil twins, and paranoia of people’s own origins as Adelaide recalls her childhood when she is grabbed by an identical copy of herself in the fun house mirror attraction at the Santa Cruz Beach Boardwalk.
 Now later in life the “tethered” seek to untether themselves and reclaim their rightful place above.
 The “tethered” were originally created in a human cloning experiment that failed so they were abandoned and left underground to wander, mimicking the actions of those above.
 As a twist at the end, it is revealed that those many years ago, the real Adelaide was kidnapped and attacked by her Doppelgänger who chained her to the floor, and ruined her vocal chords underground by choking, so she could escape to life above.
 The true Adelaide is killed and the new Adelaide continues in her life, though her son Jason is clearly skeptical she is who she says she is.